How it Works:

-Mick Lorusso is a visual artist focused on energy in its many forms: as sustenance, movement, sensation, electricity and light.
-He integrates science, mysticism, ecology, and community into his work, which includes drawing, sculpture, and urban intervention.
-After losing his step father to Leukemia, he delve deeper into the fusion between art and science and the power of light to heal cancerous cells.
+Mick Lorusso, visual artist, focuses on energy in its many forms: as sustenance, movement, sensation, electricity and light.
+Integrating science, mysticism, ecology, and community he creates drawing, sculpture, and urban intervention.
+After losing his step father to Leukemia, he began fusioning art, science and the power of light to heal cancerous cells.

 The Nanodiamonds project is developed in conversation with UCLA Art|Sci Collective, Alia Ghoneum, Dr. Jim Gimzewski, Dr. Dean Ho, Clarissa Ribeiro, Dr. Benjamín Domínguez and Dr. Yolanda Olvera, friends, family, and others.Transforming Tutt